spatie/laravel-data/docs/advanced-usage/creating-a-transformer.md

 }
 ```

-The value that should be transformed is given and a `DataProperty` object that represents the property for which the value is transformed.
-You can read more about the internal structures of the package [here](TODO).
+The value that should be transformed is given, and a `DataProperty` object which represents the property for which the value is transformed.
+You can read more about the internal structures of the package [here](URL).

-In the end the transformer should return a transformed value, please note that the given value of a transformer can never be `null`.
+In the end, the transformer should return a transformed value.
+Please note that the given value of a transformer can never be `null`.